Master of Education Degree

 Can I complete an M.Ed. while I teach full-time?

-Yes, this program is designed to allow you to teach full-time while earning your M.Ed. – that’s why we’ve designed the program with the flexibility to complete it as a part- or full-time student.
-For students who elect to attend classes in person, classes will begin at 5 PM and end at 7:45 PM.
-Students who elect to attend classes online can Zoom in during the regularly scheduled times.
-Students who elect to attend classes online asynchronously, the class will be recorded and posted for viewing for up to one week later.
+Yes, this program is designed to allow you to teach full-time while earning your M.Ed. – that’s why we’ve designed this completely asynchronous online program with the flexibility to complete it as a part- or full-time student.

 Will this program prepare me to be a licensed teacher?
 Can I get a license while I do this program?